UoB-HPC/UoB-HPC.github.io/index.md

 The High Performance Computing group, led by [Simon McIntosh-Smith](http://uob-hpc.github.io/SimonMS/), is part of the [Department of Computer Science](https://www.cs.bris.ac.uk) at the [University of Bristol](http://www.bristol.ac.uk).

 Our research focuses on the application of heterogeneous and many-core computing to solve large-scale scientific problems.
-Related research problems we are addressing include: performance portability across many-core devices; automatic optimisation of many-core codes; communication-avoiding algorithms for massive scale systems; and fault tolerance software techniques for resiliency at scale.
+Related research problems we are addressing include: performance portability across many-core devices; advanced computer architectures and simulation; and fault tolerance software techniques for resiliency at scale.

 The group maintains an experimental cluster of some of the fastest and most exotic GPUs and accelerators in the world - see the [web page](/zoo) for information on our ‘Zoo'.